 - What’s your story?
 How is your story different from others?

 - Is there anything that could never be said about you?

 - Do you have a philosophy?
 Beliefs?
 Sayings?

-- Have you unique achievements to your name?
+- Have you any unique achievements to your name?
 Are you the first, best, newest …?

 - Can you turn your “features” into “benefits“?

-- What can you say about yourself that you could not say about anyone else?
+- What can you say about yourself that you could never say about anyone else?

-- Your brand and positioning must be based on truth rather than aspirations – is rather than gonna be
+- Your brand and positioning must be based on truth rather than aspirations – You are rather than you are gonna be!

-- It is no good having attributes without benefits.
-You want the reply to be “interesting …” rather than “so what?”
+- It is no good having attributes without benefits or advantages.
+You want the reply to be “interesting, tell me more …” rather than “Huh, ok”, or “So what?”